|Event:||UFC 136: Edgar vs. Maynard III|

 |Date:||Sat., Oct.
 8, 2011|

 UFC 136 is officially in the books.
-‘Edgar vs. Maynard III’-led card took place at the Toyota Center in Houston, Texas, 11 years ago.
-The eleven-fight-event featured some great fights and a handful of nice finishes, punctuated by Frankie Edgar’s KO (Punches) victory over Gray Maynard.
+‘Edgar vs. Maynard III’-led card took place at the Toyota Center in Houston, Texas, 12 years ago.
+The eleven-fight-event featured some nice brawls and a few of nice finishes, punctuated by Frankie Edgar’s KO (Punches) victory over Gray Maynard.
 In the co-main event, Jose Aldo defeated Kenny Florian in round 5 by Decision (Unanimous).

 UFC 136 bonus awards